-The recommended dose of imatinib is 600 mg/day for adult patients with Ph+ ALL.
+The recommended dose of Imatinib is 600 mg/day for adults patients with Ph+ ALL.
 Haematological experts in the management of this disease should supervise the therapy throughout all phases of care.

-Treatment schedule: On the basis of the existing data, imatinib has been shown to be effective and safe when administered at 600 mg/day in combination with chemotherapy in the induction phase, the consolidation and maintenance phases of chemotherapy (see section 5.1) for adult patients with newly diagnosed Ph+ ALL.
-The duration of imatinib therapy can vary with the treatment programme selected, but generally longer exposures to imatinib have yielded better results.
+Treatment schedule: On the basis of the existing data, Imatinib has been shown to be effective and safe when administered at 600 mg/day in combination with chemotherapy in the induction phase, the consolidation and maintenance phases of chemotherapy (see section 5.1) for adult patients with newly diagnosed Ph+ ALL.
+The duration of Imatinib therapy can vary with the treatment programme selected, but generally longer exposures to Imatinib have yielded better results.

-For adult patients with relapsed or refractory Ph+ALL imatinib monotherapy at 600 mg/day is safe, effective and can be given until disease progression occurs.
+For adult patients with relapsed or refractory Ph+ALL Imatinib monotherapy at 600 mg/day is safe, effective and can be given until disease progression occurs.

-Posology for Ph+ ALL in paediatric patients
+Posology for Ph+ ALL in children

-Dosing for children and adolescents should be on the basis of body surface area (mg/m2).
-The dose of 340 mg/m2 daily is recommended for children with Ph+ ALL (not to exceed the total dose of 600 mg).
+Dosing for children should be on the basis of body surface area (mg/m).
+The dose of 340 mg/m daily is recommended for children with Ph+ ALL (not to exceed the total dose of 600 mg).